 2. Control your heating

 Try to reduce heating temperatures in the winter by one degree, as this can cut your heating bill by up to 8 per cent.
 Conversely, in summer, increase the set point for your air conditioning.
-Ensure that thermostats are accurate by positioning them away from draughts and direct sunlight - download information about heating, ventilation and air conditioning technology (PDF, 3.2MB).
+Ensure that thermostats are accurate by positioning them away from draughts and direct sunlight - find out more about heating, ventilation and air conditioning technology.

 3. Avoid wasting heat